casper-network/docs/source/docs/casper/resources/tutorials/advanced/multi-sig-management.md

 This example shows how to remove a key from the account if it becomes compromised.
 The example adds a fourth associated key with `account-hash-77ea2e433c94c9cb8303942335da458672249d38c1fa5d1d7a7500b862ff52a4`, and then removes it using the `remove_account.wasm` session code.

-If one of the existing keys were removed without adding the fourth associated key, the account would become unusable since it would not meet the required weight for key management.
+If you remove one of the existing keys without adding the fourth associated key, the account will become unusable since none of the remaining keys will meet the required weight for key management.
 Thus, changing weights or adding new associated keys would be impossible.

 :::caution